QuayeDNA/ExamScriptTracking/USER_MANUAL.md

    - **Name:** Full name (e.g., "John Doe")
    - **Department:** User's department
    - **Role:** Select from dropdown (ADMIN, INVIGILATOR, etc.)
+   - **Phone Number:** Optional mobile number for login (Ghana format: 0241234567 or +233241234567)
 3. Click **Create User**
 4. System generates a random password
 5. Share credentials with the new user securely

 **Note:** The user will be required to change their password on first login.
+Phone numbers enable mobile login alongside email login.

 #### Edit User